• Skip to primary navigation

 Lemon cake ingredients in bowls on a flat tiled surface.

-• All-purpose flour.
-Provides a majority of the cake tenderness (a balance of not too tender and not too dense).
+• Flour.
+All-purpose flour provides a majority of the cake tenderness (a balance of not too tender and not too dense) while cake flour adds a bit of lightness.

 • Baking powder and baking soda.
 Leavening agents that allow the cake to rise and have a fluffy texture.

 • Lemon juice and zest.
-Adds a pop of citrus flavor to the cake.
+Adds a pop of citrus flavor to the cake and frosting.

 • Oil.
 Creates a moist cake.
 Use a neutral flavored oil such as vegetable or canola oil.

 • Buttermilk.
 The acid in buttermilk helps create a softer and more tender cake.
 It’s also key for activating the baking soda.
+Do not substitute with regular milk.
 Use room temperature buttermilk to create a smooth batter.

-• Berries.
-Made with a combination of strawberries, blueberries, and raspberries for a fun fruit topping.
-You can substitute your favorite berries or change the ratio of the berries.
+• Berries: Use a combination of fresh strawberries, blueberries, and raspberries for a fun fruit topping.
+You can substitute with blackberries or change the ratio of the berries.

-• Mascarpone cheese.
-An Italian cream cheese similar to a traditional cream cheese, but with a sweeter and richer flavor.
+• Mascarpone cheese: An Italian cream cheese similar to traditional cream cheese but with a sweeter and richer flavor.
 Use cold for best results.

 • Frozen berries.
 If fresh berries are not in season, you can substitute with frozen berries.
 Place in a bowl with the sugar and allow the berries to thaw together at room temperature or overnight in the refrigerator.